JaredMFProgramming/JaredMFProgramming.github.io/README.md

-# JaredMFProgramming.github.io
+# StudioMFTechnologies.github.io
-The official website for Jared M.F.'s programming!
+The official website for my future software development studio!

 You can also check out my Tumblr on https://jared-funtime.tumblr.com/